chris-bratti/auth_leptos/README.md

 # Leptos Auth
 ## A full stack user authentication application written in pure Rust

+# Hey there!
+I've moved this project to [auth-leptos](https://github.com/chris-bratti/auth-server) - an OAuth server with updated functionality, performance, and security

 ## Features:
 ### Security
 - Secure password & reset token hashing with Argon2